karllhughes/personal-blog-5/_posts/2023-11-14-open-source-companies.md

 - [How to Open Source](https://howtoopensource.dev/) - A great guide to getting started in open source software by long-time OSS contributor and maintainer, Richard Schneeman, who also runs [Code Triage](https://www.codetriage.com/).
 Check out both of these resources if you're new to open source and want to start taking it more seriously.
 - [For Fun and Profit: A History of the Free and Open Source Software Revolution](https://amzn.to/3buqGnd) - If you're looking to learn about the history of open source, Tozzi's book is a good starting point.
 It's brief and mostly objective.
-- [Fundamentals of Open Source Management](https://shareasale.com/r.cfm?b=734319&u=1653894&m=59485&urllink=training%2Elinuxfoundation%2Eorg%2Ftraining%2Ffundamentals%2Dof%2Dprofessional%2Dopen%2Dsource%2Dmanagement%2F&afftrack=) - This free course gives you a business and legal overview of open source.
-Good for technical and non-technical open source project contributors.
-- [Introduction to Open Source Development, Git, and Linux](https://shareasale.com/r.cfm?b=734319&u=1653894&m=59485&urllink=training%2Elinuxfoundation%2Eorg%2Ftraining%2Fintroduction%2Dto%2Dopen%2Dsource%2Ddevelopment%2Dgit%2Dand%2Dlinux%2F&afftrack=) - More technical in nature, this course will show you some best practices for developing secure, scalable open source software.
-This course focuses on open source software, an introduction to Linux systems and the use of Git, the revision control system.
 - [Working in Public: The Making and Maintenance of Open Source Software](https://www.google.de/books/edition/Working_in_Public/EKeUzQEACAAJ?hl=en)
 - [Podcasts for Building Open Source Startups](https://www.crowd.dev/post/5-insightful-podcasts-for-building-open-source-devtool-startups)
 - [From Project to Profit: How to Build a Business Around Your Open Source Project](https://amzn.to/3MKtj7T)